 Does this affect me?

 The GDPR regulation applies to any EU residents’ data, regardless of where the processor or controller is located.
-This means that if you’re using Hunter from the US to reach out to other US corporations, the regulation doesn’t affect you.
+This means that if you’re using Mediarails from the US to reach out to other US corporations, the regulation doesn’t affect you.
 But if some of your customers or leads are in the EU, you should pay attention to it.

 In practice, most companies need to take the GDPR into consideration.